Schultztw/community/tutorials/catchpoint/index.md

 ## Catchpoint Supported Test Types

 - Synthetic Monitoring from any location
-  - Create transactional tests to replicate [Real User Monitoring](https://en.wikipedia.org/wiki/Real_user_monitoring#:~:text=Real%20user%20monitoring%20(RUM)%20is,server%20or%20cloud%2Dbased%20application.&text=The%20data%20may%20also%20be,intended%20effect%20or%20cause%20errors).
+  - Create transactional tests to replicate user workflows.
+This augments the passive [Real User Monitoring](https://en.wikipedia.org/wiki/Real_user_monitoring#:~:text=Real%20user%20monitoring%20(RUM)%20is,server%20or%20cloud%2Dbased%20application.&text=The%20data%20may%20also%20be,intended%20effect%20or%20cause%20errors).
 - Network Layer Tests from any location
   - Layer 3 (traceroute, ping), Layer 4 (TCP, UDP), DNS and BGP.